RaeesBhatti/cloudflare-kv-isomorphic/README.md

 # cloudflare-kv-isomorphic

-Use Cloudflare Worker KV locally (local storage) and in production using the same API
+Use Cloudflare Worker KV locally in NodeJS and in production using the same API

 ## Usage